efumagal/geo-3d-otel/README.md

 ## TO DOs

 - For a real app consider structuring the Go code using DDD Hexagonal pattern
+- Run Docker build and push only on related code changes
 - Add unit tests and run them on PRs
 - Generate OpenAPI specs